yogevshalmon/allsat-circuits/README.md

 HALL represent variables with respect to their *index*, meaning for variable with literal 2 the variable value in the assignment can be either 1, -1 or none, which represent that the variable was assigned X. (recall that HALL only enumerate the circuit's inputs)

-For example consider the next AIGER model describing a simple AND gate:
+For example consider the next AIGER model describing a simple AND gate (see also benchmarks/AND.aag):

 ```
 aag 3 2 0 1 1